J0EK3R/fhem-rainbird/README.md

     define RainbirdController RainbirdController rainbird.fritz.box

 ## Readings
-    currentDate - current internal date of the controler currentTime - current internal time of the controler irrigationState - always 1
+    currentDate - current internal date of the controller currentTime - current internal time of the controller irrigationState - always 1
     rainDelay - irrigation delay in days
     rainSensorState - state of the rain sensor